 - Carmi, E. (2017).
 It’s a Question of Trust: Halt and Catch Fire’s Third-Season Review.
 IEEE Annals of the History of Computing, 39(4), pp. 10–11. doi:10.1353/ahc.2017.0038.

 - Carmi, E. (2015).
 Taming Noisy Women.
 Media History, 21(3), pp. 313–327. doi:10.1080/13688804.2015.1045468.

 London EC1V 0HB

-Dr. Elinor Carmi is a Lecturer in Media and Communication at the Sociology Department at City University, London, UK.
-Dr. Carmi is a digital rights advocate, feminist, researcher and journalist who has been working, writing and teaching on data politics, data literacies, feminist approaches to media and data, sound studies and internet governance.
+Dr. Elinor Carmi is a Lecturer in Data Justice and Social Justice at the Sociology & Criminology Department at City University, London, UK.
+Dr. Carmi is a digital rights advocate, feminist, researcher and journalist who has been working, writing and teaching on data politics, data literacies, feminist approaches to media and data, data justice and internet governance.

 Currently Dr. Carmi works on: (1) CO-I on the Nuffield Foundation project "Developing a Minimum Digital Living Standard".
 (2) POST Parliamentary Academic Fellowship working with the UK's Digital, Culture, Media & Sport Committee on the project I proposed: "Digital literacies for a healthy democracy".
 (3) CO-I on the UKRI Trustworthy Autonomous Systems hub project "Trustworthy Autonomous Recommender Systems on Music Streaming Platforms".
 She recently worked on: (1) PDRA on the Nuffield Foundation project - Me and My Big Data: Developing Citizens Data Literacies.
 (2) CO-I on the UKRI project "COVID-19: Being alone together: developing fake news immunity".